The-Xed/The-Epic-Box-3D/README.md

 This program is a web application that captures a 3D version of The Epic Box.
 It can be configured through URL Parameters:
 1. resolution: Size of the image/animation.
 Defaults at 2048.
 2. manual: `Sets whether the animation frames have to be transitioned manually(Press Space for next frame), or normally plays.` Tell to "The Cameraman" to capture still images and time, or take a video of The Epic Box.
 Helpful if you want to record most of it's activities in case your device can't record it fast enough.
+Defaults at false.

 More References:<br>
 [Ordinal Numbers](https://en.wikipedia.org/wiki/Ordinal_number)<br>